feizzz-own/feizzz-own/README.md

 - 🔭 I’m currently working on nudt
 - 🌱 I’m currently learning RL、Golang
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Yanyou
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about Python, C++, Golang, ML...
 - 📫 How to reach me: Github
 - 😄 Pronouns: he/him
-- 🌱 Preparing for Kaoshi
+- 🌱 Preparing for Kaoyan